A. Did Another Fox Confirm the Lane Red 1 Alert?

 on 24 February an unidentified, non-Iraqi unit reported the end of a chemical attack.
 There is no further evidence to suggest that a chemical attack actually occurred prior to this time.
 The identity and nationality of the unit which issued the report cannot be determined.

-In their report, "Gulf War Illnesses; Procedural and Reporting Improvements Are Needed in DODs Investigative Processes," the General Accounting Office (GAO) stated that a classified document (referring to the message) in the Special Assistant for Gulf War illnesses (OSAGWI) files "could support the possibility of an Iraqi chemical attack."
-In the report, the GAO suggested that the document, "when combined with the other information we have cited provides additional cause for further investigation by OSAGWI, regardless of its potential for association with this [the Marine breaching] case."
+In their report, "Gulf War Illnesses; Procedural and Reporting Improvements Are Needed in DODs Investigative Processes," the General Accounting Office (GAO) stated that a classified document (referring to the message) in the Office of the Special Assistant's files "could support the possibility of an Iraqi chemical attack."
+The GAO also suggested that the document, "when combined with the other information we have cited provides additional cause for further investigation by [the Office of the Special Assistant], regardless of its potential for association with this [the Marine breaching] case."

 | First Page | Prev Page | Next Page |